-- C1: Standard test configuration TOE within the test framework on the target Linux on ARM based hardware, as delivered to the final customer - C2: Final configuration for delivery TOE within the final delivered terminal with ARM hardware and terminal software and embedded Linux OS.
+- C1: Standard test configuration TOE within the test framework on the target Linux on ARM based hardware, as delivered to the final customer. - C2: Final configuration for delivery TOE within the final delivered terminal with ARM hardware and terminal software and embedded Linux OS. - C3: Sandbox test configuration Terminal TOE with certificates of the test PKI within the final delivered terminal with ARM hardware and terminal software and embedded Linux OS.

 C1 is the standard configuration for all tests of the developer and the evaluator.
 C2 is the terminal in the final delivery state that is used for guidance testing and penetration testing of the evaluator.
+C3 is the test configuration for forged ID document penetration testing of the evaluator.